huggingface/hub-docs/docs/hub/spaces-changelog.md

 ## [2022-05-21] - Default Debian packages
 - Spaces environment now comes with pre-installed popular packages (`ffmpeg`, `libsndfile1`, etc.)
-- This way, most of the time, you don't need to specify any additional package for your Space to work properly
+- This way, most of the time, you don't need to specify any additional package for your Space to work properly.
-- The `packages.txt` file can still be used if needed
+- The `packages.txt` file can still be used if needed.

 ## [2022-05-17] - Add support for Streamlit 1.9.0
 - All `1.x.0` versions are now supported (up to `1.9.0`).